Frequently Asked Questions about Music Mastering

 For this reason, PLEASE ensure all artist, track, etc. spelling is correct to the letter!
 Alternatively, if your CD duplicator or online distributor offers this service instead (CDBaby, TuneCore, SongTradr, CoSynd, Ditto, DistroKid, etc) then just let me know if you want me to refrain.

-COPYRIGHT: The deal with copyright is basically that any original work is copyrighted as soon as it's recorded in a mechanical form (e.g., writing sheet music or recording a song).
+COPYRIGHT: Any original work is copyrighted as soon as it's recorded in a mechanical form (e.g., writing the sheet music or recording the song).
 However, if there is ever a dispute, it's up to you to prove time of origin.

 UPC: Physical records and CDs need a UPC code to track sales.
 First check with your distributor (like CDBaby) who can often generate these for you at lower cost, as well as CD duplication houses.
 But beware of whether the UPC is for internal or worldwide usage.
 For example, here is the recent (2020) advice from DistroKid: